-When you are in Green Springs, you'll notice that it is more blue-collar than most other communities in America.
-41.72% of Green Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Green Springs is a village of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Green Springs who work in food service (13.37%), office and administrative support (10.98%), and management occupations (7.98%).
+Because occupations involving physical labor dominate the local economy, Green Springs is generally considered to be a blue-collar town.
+44.83% of the Green Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Green Springs is a village of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Green Springs who work in office and administrative support (12.08%), food service (10.86%), and management occupations (5.78%).

 Green Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Green Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Green Springs residents report their race to be White, followed by Asian.
-Important ancestries of people in Green Springs include English, Irish, Polish, and French .
+The greatest number of Green Springs residents report their race to be White, followed by Native American.
+Important ancestries of people in Green Springs include Irish, English, Polish, and Scottish.

 The most common language spoken in Green Springs is English.
-Other important languages spoken here include Spanish and Thai.
+Other important languages spoken here include Spanish and Italian.